Why are we providing this information?

 Please refer to our Conveyancing Guide for the key stages in a conveyancing transaction.

 Complaints & redress information

 As part of our commitment to the highest service standards, every stage of your transaction will be dealt with by a suitably experienced person.
 If you are not happy with the service you are receiving, please in the first instance express this to the Team Leader responsible for your case.
-In the unlikely event that the matter is still not resolved to your satisfaction, please contact our Director of Conveyancing Operations; please e-mail your complaint to email@example.com for Charlotte’s attention.
+In the unlikely event that the matter is still not resolved to your satisfaction, please contact Charlotte Local – Director of Conveyancing Operations; please e-mail your complaint to email@example.com for Charlotte’s attention.

 In the event that you feel that a matter has not been resolved effectively within 8 weeks of lodging your initial complaint, you may contact the Legal Ombudsman within 6 months of receiving a written full response from us, subject to the complaint being received within the time scales prescribed by the Legal Ombudsman.
 In this respect, the Legal Ombudsman expects complaints to be made to them within one year of the date of the act/omission and three years from the date the complainant should reasonably have known of the act/omission.
 The Legal Ombudsman will normally expect you to allow us to consider and respond to your complaint in accordance with the procedure set out above, before they will consider it.
 The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton, WV1 9WJ, Tel: 0300 555 0333, Website: www.legalombudsman.org.uk

 If you make a valid claim against us for a loss arising out of work for which we are legally responsible, and we are unable to meet our liability in full, you may be entitled to claim from the Compensation Fund Administered by the Council for Licensed Conveyancers (from whom details can be obtained).